Nyo-s-Organization/NyoVT/README.md

 Why the browser streaming?
 On linux, specifically Wayland the loading of windows in obs is quite annoying,
 this makes that browser sources are more reliable most of the time.

+# Usage
+Right now we only support using vtube studio as tracking, add your phone's ip in the settings and it'll connect to vtube studio, more platforms coming soon.

 # Web Renderer
 To use the web renderer set the obs web source to https://ch4rli.me/nyovt/